 3. Discover the Slieve Bloom Mountains, Ireland

-The Slieve Bloom Mountains (Sliabh Bladhma in Irish) in Ireland, stretch from Roscrea to Rosenallis and its highest point is at Arderin, reaching over 520 metres.
+The Slieve Bloom Mountains (Sliabh Bladhma in Irish) in Ireland, stretch from Roscrea to Rosenallis and its highest point is at Arderin, reaching over 520 meters.
 Although the Slieve Bloom Mountains are not very high, they are still quite significant in this region and both locals and tourists like to explore the mountain range by hiking or mountain biking.
 The Slieve Bloom Mountains are the oldest mountains in Europe and they were also once the highest prior to erosion.
 The most accessible entrance to the mountains can be found just off Exit 18 on the M7 – and there are three different walking routes which take you across the Slieve Bloom.
 The Glenbarrow Waterfalls are not to be missed and you will also find some strikingly scenic routes by the Ridge of Capard.

 To discover these stunning mountains, we would recommend staying in one of our featured properties; Ballyfin, a country mansion set on the foothills of the mountain range.
 Our historic country house is a refurbished hotel or it can be hired out for private use.